Berkshire Driving School - Trailer Towing

 - Leave the car is a safe condition and apply the trailer handbrake.

-- Disconnect the safety cable and electrical plug,
+- Disconnect the electrical plug,

 - Lower the jockey wheel and disconnect the trailer cup from the tow ball,